realadamli/realadamli.github.io/_posts/miscellaneous/health-and-fitness/2020-04-09-how-i-optimize-my-daily-routine.md

 <h3>Schedule</h3>
 Finally, this is the schedule that I am currently working with.
 I've split it into blocks/routines, where each section may be comprised of multiple smaller tasks.

+****Edit: To spread tasks out a bit and to give myself a break between sessions, I've split the personal health routine up into a few seperate sessions.
+I place these in between the Work Blocks to keep myself active and healthy.
+4 hours a day are dedicated to learning, 3 to personal health, 4 to my freelance work, 1.5 to a daily blog post, 2 to trading, 2 to miscellaneous activities and eating, and 7.5 to sleep.

 <div class="table-wrapper">
   <table class="alt">